ytdl-org/youtube-dl/README.md

                                      specify range: "--playlist-items
                                      1-3,7,10-13", it will download the videos
                                      at index 1, 2, 3, 7, 10, 11, 12 and 13.
-    --match-title REGEX              Download only matching titles (regex or caseless sub-string)
+    --user-music None                Downloads all the music videos of a youtube user (doesnt work if its a channel) --match-title REGEX              Download only matching titles (regex or caseless sub-string)
     --reject-title REGEX             Skip download for matching titles (regex or